nanguoyu/Intelligent-Interactive-Systems-Project/README.md

 [![codecov](https://codecov.io/gh/nanguoyu/Intelligent-Interactive-Systems-Project/branch/master/graph/badge.svg)](https://codecov.io/gh/nanguoyu/Intelligent-Interactive-Systems-Project)

-.

-I am going to implement a neural network framework in a about month. :)

 ## What's this

-We aim to create an intelligent interactive system that can take a video input, nd the locations of a number of landmarks of a hand in the video, use these landmarks to recognize the gesture made by the hand, and allow an virtual agent to respond to the gesture made.
+We aim to create an intelligent interactive system that can take a video input, find the locations of a number of landmarks of a hand in the video, use these landmarks to recognize the gesture made by the hand, and allow an virtual agent to respond to the gesture made.
 In our case decided to allow the user to play a game of 'Rock, Paper, Scissors, Lizard, Spock with agent'.
 The agent randomly picks a sign and compares it to